Code-Institute-Submissions/MS1-Bere-Cu-Miere/README.md

 3. Scroll down to the GitHub Pages area.
 4. Select 'Master Branch' from the 'Source' dropdown menu.
 5. Click to confirm my selection.
-6. Mambo should now be live on GitHub Pages.
+6. Bere Gloria should now be live on GitHub Pages.

 __In order to run Bere Gloria locally be sure to follow these steps whilst still on Github:__